zestor/SFDynamicFieldBlanker/README.md

 # SFDynamicFieldBlanker
-With Salesforce Dynamic Forms, on before update, blank fields which are not visible
+With Salesforce Dynamic Forms, on before update, blank fields which are not visible.

+While salesforce only saves visible fields on create with dynamic forms.
+When you edit records fields which are not visible are not automatically cleared to null.
+This example allows for easy configuration of field scenarios for which to clear other fields by setting them to null.

 trigger TestDynamicFieldsTrigger on TestDynamicFields__c (before update) {